Visa & Health Insurance

 Students who are citizens of the European Union, Switzerland, Norway, Iceland and Liechtenstein should ask their home insurance company to provide them with the European Health Insurance Card (EHIC) which entitles them to essential healthcare.
 It is highly recommended that these citizens arrange additional commercial insurance.
 Others (citizens without EHIC) should purchase appropriate insurance.

-Students who are not the European Union citizens must have valid travel medical insurance which covers the entire stay in the Czech Republic.
-The agreed insurance benefit limit for one insurance event must be at least EUR 60 000, that being without insurance retention on the amount of the given costs.
+Students who are not the European Union citizens must have comprehensive health care with an insurance company that is authorised to provide its services in the Czech Republic.which covers the entire stay in the Czech Republic.
+The agreed insurance benefit limit for one insurance event must be at least EUR 400 000, that being without insurance retention on the amount of the given costs.

-- Information about VZP insurance and VZP insurance application
+- Information about Pojišťovna VZP insurance and Pojišťovna VZP insurance application